Moscow: Paleontology

-Moscow is one of the few cities with paleontological monuments of world significance on its territory.
-One of them is the Gorodnya River with its tributaries, on the banks of which outcrops of the Quaternary and older Cretaceous periods are located.
-Fossils of the bivalve mollusk Inoceramus kleinii and tubular passages of burrowing animals, described in 2017 as a new ichnospecies Skolithos gorodnensis, were discovered in the Coniacian deposits near the stream bed of the Bolshaya Glinka River.
-Ichnogenera Diplocraterion, Planolites, Skolithos and possibly Ophiomorpha were found in the Albian deposits.
+Moscow has internationally significant paleontological monuments in its area.
+One of these is the Gorodnya River with its tributaries, on the banks of which are located outcrops of the Quaternary and older Cretaceous periods.
+Fossils of the bivalve mollusk Inoceramus kleinii and tubular passages of burrowing animals—described in 2017 as a new ichnospecies, Skolithos gorodnensis—were discovered in Coniacian deposits near the stream bed of the Bolshaya Glinka River.
+The trace fossils Ichnogenera Diplocraterion, Planolites, Skolithos, and possibly Ophiomorpha were found in Albian deposits.
 Paleolithic flint tools were discovered in the Quaternary deposits of the Bolshaya Glinka stream bed.

-In 1878, paleontologist Hermann Trautschold discovered the left flipper of an ichthyosaur near the village of Mnevniki, which later became part of Moscow.
-In 2014, the animal was named Undorosaurus trautscholdi, after its discoverer.
-Trautschold determined the age of the sediments from which the specimen was taken to be Kimmeridgian, but, according to more recent studies, they were formed in the Tithonian age of the Jurassic period.
+In 1878, paleontologist Hermann Trautschold discovered the left flipper of an ichthyosaur (an extinct large marine reptile) near the village of Mnevniki, which later became part of Moscow.
+In 2014, this ichthyosaur was named Undorosaurus trautscholdi, after its discoverer.
+Trautschold determined the age of the sediments from which the specimen was taken to be Kimmeridgian; however, according to more recent studies, these sediments were formed during the Tithonian age of the Jurassic period.

-Albian foraminifera and ammonites also known from the Moscow deposits.
+Other organisms—Albian foraminifera and ammonites—are also known from Moscow deposits.

-Fossils of various organisms are on display in Moscow museums, including the Orlov Museum of Paleontology and Vernadsky State Geological Museum.
+Fossils of various organisms are displayed in Moscow museums, including the Orlov Museum of Paleontology and the Vernadsky State Geological Museum.

 Demographics

 Population

-According to the 2021 Russian census, the population was 13,010,112; up from 11,503,501 in the 2010 Russian census.
+According to the 2021 Russian census, Moscow's population was 13,010,112, an increase from 11,503,501 in the 2010 Russian census.

-Life expectancy at birth since 1990, with gender difference.
+Life expectancy at birth since 1990, with gender differences.
 Life expectancy has been declining since 2019.